khiz-k/pseudo-clones/README.md

 ## Some live examples:

 MERN Amazon (auth, add/remove cart, payment processing, order history, INSANE template for any ecommerce builds): https://clone-f1c46.web.app/ -> use test@test.com, password = test123
-- other versions have search filter, sorting and more...
+- Other versions have search filter, sorting and more but lack in styling

 MERN Whatsapp: (auth, realtime messaging in chat, sidebar): https://whats-b6b35.web.app/